Pteridium/OpenWRT-CI20/Readme.md

 The status, for now, is as follows:

-Working:
+Working (at least seems to be):
 - IRQ controller.
 - DMA controller.
 - Pinctrl.
 - NEMC (nand and external memory controller).
 - Davicom DM9000 ethernet.
 - TCU and CGU.
-- EHCI and OHCI usb port.
-OHCI HCD interferes with EHCI, so for now is better to not include it.
+- EHCI usb port.
+- OTG USB.
 - RTC controller.
 - ACT8600 power regulator.
 - I2c bus.
+- MMC driver.

+Known issues:
+- MMC driver hangs sometimes.
+- When DWC2 and/or OHCI drivers are loaded, EHCI becomes unusable.

 Not workinkg:
-- OTG USB driver (it crash when is loaded).
-- MMC driver (sometimes work but others not, causing a hang).
-- Wifi (brcmfmac): do not work as expected.
+- Wifi (brcmfmac): it needs specific code for the IW8103 wireless module.
+- OHCI usb.

+To be tested:
+- Audio subsystem.
+- Video subsystem.
+- NAND flash.

 To be added:
-- Audio subsystem.
 - Bluetooth.
 - ADC.
 - PWM.